 There are many situations when you’ll find yourself scratching your head, wondering “Why does my knee hurt?”
-But, often pain is not a sign of a serious problem.
+But often pain is not a sign of a serious problem.

-Early on, when knee problems crop up, get advice on how to strengthen particular muscles that may not be doing their job correctly.
+Early on, when knee problems crop up, get advice on how to strengthen muscles that may not be doing their job correctly.

-See a doctor if you feel something moving inside your knee, or if you hear a cracking or popping sound and also have swelling or pain.
+See a doctor if you feel something moving inside your knee, or if you hear a cracking or popping sound and have swelling or pain.
 You should also seek help if it hurts to climb stairs.
 If you need to kneel a lot and have pain (gardeners, plumbers, roofers, and floor installers run into this problem), see a doctor as well.

-Bending.
 When you bend your knee in a squat, you put lots of force through the joint, more than your body weight.
 If one of the structures in or around your knee has a problem, you’ll put too much pressure there or elsewhere, leading to pain.
 Some people feel pain even if they’re sitting and there’s not much weight on the knee.

 The cause might be a weak muscle, swelling or inflammation, a torn ligament, or arthritis.
 You might also hear a pop or grinding sound.
 Talk to your doctor or see a physical therapist.

-After a sports injury.
 Tearing a ligament — the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), or medial collateral ligament (MCL) — can lead to severe pain, and you might need surgery.
 A tear in the cartilage on the top of the bone — the meniscus — also often requires surgery.

-Most people benefit from keeping up their physical activity.
-When you run into significant pain, you’ll usually be advised to try rest, medication, and physical therapy.
-A doctor may recommend knee replacement surgery if you have severe pain or stiffness at rest, or if the pain interferes with everyday activities.
+If the cause is osteoarthritis, you’ll usually be advised to try rest, medication, and physical therapy.
+A doctor may recommend knee replacement surgery if you have severe pain or stiffness while resting, or if the pain interferes with everyday activities.
 If no non-surgical remedy helps, you may need a new knee.

 Christopher Nystuen, MD, MBA